aguynamedrich/beacon-utils/README.md

 // To read an InputStream into a String...
 String content = StringUtils.readStream(inputStream);

+// To read a the content of a file in your res/assets directory String content = StringUtils.readAsset("file_name.txt");

 // To make sure a Cursor object is closed without the need to check for null or handle an exception...
 IOUtils.safeClose(cursor);